Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 | Total annual minimum | $400–$1,300/yr | Before tax preparation |

-The pattern: formation costs $50–$500 once.
+So formation runs $50–$500 once.
 Maintenance costs $400–$1,300 every year after that.
-A five-year cost of ownership runs $2,000–$7,000 in fees alone, before any tax return preparation or compliance advisory.
+Over five years, you're looking at $2,000–$7,000 in fees alone, before tax return prep or compliance work.

 What does an LLC actually create for a digital nomad?